BYOD - Frequently Asked Questions and Answers

 A 6.
 Parents can purchase an iPad through any supplier.
 However, most schools across the state suggest to parents that they buy an iPad through Winthrop Australia which offer educational prices and support via the school.

 A 7.
 Apple offers more parental control than any other device on the market, which is accessed through Apple – Family Sharing and device Settings.
 Furthermore, families should consider the use of an appropriate internet filtering system, such as Family Zone which has been recommended by the Office of the Children’s eSafety Commissioner.
 We also have a proposed Family Media Agreement to provide an opportunity for parents and their children to sit together and come to an agreement on the purpose and use of the iPad at home.

 A 8.
-Yes, the teachers started training in the new Digital Technologies curriculum in 2016, followed by training in Design & Technologies in 2018 and integration of iPads into the classroom from 2019 – 2021.
-By the end of this year, the majority of our staff would have received individual coaching through Winthrop Australia along with two days of intensive training.
-In addition to this, all staff has received training in the use of SMARTBoards with three staff participating in 20 hours of online training to further support our teachers.
-Our intention is that this focus will continue next year and as the need arises over the years.
+Yes, the teachers started training in the new Digital Technologies curriculum in 2016, followed by training in Design & Technologies in 2018 and integration of iPads into the classroom from 2019 – 2022.
+All teachers have now received training through Winthrop Australia and school-based experts in the effective use of iPads as a learning tool over the last three years.